0xCCF4/BackupDeduplicator/README.md

 discovers entire duplicated folder structures and not just single files.

 Backup Deduplicator solves the problem of having multiple backups of the same data, whereas some parts of the data are duplicated.
-Duplicates are discovered and removed to save disk space.
+Duplicates can be reviewed and removed to save disk space (feature in development).

 ## Features
 * **Multi threading**: The tool is able to use multiple threads to speed up the